SpectraLogic/python-can/doc/interfaces/socketcan.rst

       :param float timeout:
           seconds to wait for a message or None to wait indefinitely

-      :rtype: can.Message or None
+      :rtype: pycan.Message or None
       :return:
-          None on timeout or a :class:`can.Message` object.
+          None on timeout or a :class:`pycan.Message` object.
-      :raises can.CanError:
+      :raises pycan.CanError:
           if an error occurred while reading